Peer Mentor Program

 Professional Ethics of a Peer Mentor

-- Assists mentees in developing self-confidence and becoming independent learners.
+- Assists mentees in developing self-confidence and becoming self-advocating learners.

 - Does not impose personal beliefs, values or lifestyles upon mentees.